orbitalsupershell/sensor/README.md

 # sensor

 Tiny mod for abit of weapons
+The home system is in
-homesystem is in deneb > wormhole > somewhere close to terra incognita
+deneb > wormhole > somewhere close to terra incognita

+all rights reserved